 - The plotter gum can be used to produce colour posters from A3 up to size A0.

-- The printers sycamore and magnolia can print A3 in colour (as well as A4)
+- The printers sycamore, mulberry and holly can print A3 in colour (as well as A4)

 - Most of the LaserJets print double-sided by default, under Unix use the -single option to lpr to print single sided.